PNB signs MOU with IndianOil for E-dealer financing

-New Delhi, Feb 10 (IANS) Public sector lender, Punjab National Bank (PNB), on Wednesday signed a Memorandum of Understanding (MoU) with India Oil Corporation Ltd to cater to the financing needs of IndianOil dealers.
+New Delhi: Public sector lender, Punjab National Bank (PNB), on Wednesday signed a Memorandum of Understanding (MoU) with India Oil Corporation Ltd to cater to the financing needs of IndianOil dealers.

 The MOU would benefit dealers with credit facilities at lower interest rates, nil margin, and with minimum or zero collateral requirements through the PNB e-Dealer scheme.